Lithography: Lithography as an artistic medium

 During the 20th century, a group of artists, including Braque, Calder, Chagall, Dufy, Léger, Matisse, Miró, and Picasso, rediscovered the largely undeveloped artform of lithography thanks to the Mourlot Studios, also known as Atelier Mourlot, a Parisian printshop founded in 1852 by the Mourlot family.
 The Atelier Mourlot originally specialized in the printing of wallpaper; but it was transformed when the founder's grandson, Fernand Mourlot, invited a number of 20th-century artists to explore the complexities of fine art printing.
 Mourlot encouraged the painters to work directly on lithographic stones in order to create original artworks that could then be executed under the direction of master printers in small editions.
 The combination of modern artist and master printer resulted in lithographs that were used as posters to promote the artists' work.

 Grant Wood, George Bellows, Alphonse Mucha, Max Kahn, Pablo Picasso, Eleanor Coen, Jasper Johns, David Hockney, Susan Dorothea White, and Robert Rauschenberg are a few of the artists who have produced most of their prints in the medium.
 M. C. Escher is considered a master of lithography, and many of his prints were created using this process.
 More than other printmaking techniques, printmakers in lithography still largely depend on access to good printers, and the development of the medium has been greatly influenced by when and where these have been established.
+In the United States, fine art lithography was close to defunct by the late 1950s, and an artist who wanted to work in the medium generally had to print in Europe; the collaboration between artist and master printer had largely died out.
+June Wayne founded the Tamarind Lithography Workshop in Los Angeles in 1960, funded by the Ford Foundation, to train master printers and rebuild that collaboration; it moved to the University of New Mexico in 1970.
 An American scene for lithography was founded by Robert Blackburn in New York City.

-As a special form of lithography, the serilith or seriolithograph is a mixed-media original print that combines both lithography and serigraphy (screen printing).
-In this technique, the artist hand-draws the separations for each process, ensuring a high level of craftsmanship.
-Seriliths are typically produced as limited-edition fine art prints and are published by artists and publishers around the world.
-They are widely recognized and collected within the art community.
+As a special form of lithography, the serilith or seriolithograph process is sometimes used.
+Seriliths are mixed-media original prints created in a process in which an artist uses the lithograph and serigraph (screen printing).
+Fine art prints of this type are published by artists and publishers worldwide, and are widely accepted and collected.
+The separations for both processes are hand-drawn by the artist.
+The serilith technique is used primarily to create fine art limited print editions.